spextat0r/LSA-Reaper/README.md

 -ts - ts or timestamp will add a timestamp to any output.

--debug - Debug is a positional argument that will turn debug output (more verbose) on.
+-debug - Debug is an optional argument that will turn debug output (more verbose) on.

+-oe - oe is an optional argument that will cause LSA-Reaper to only create the payload, command, and SMB share.
+This argument is quite useful for when you want to use LSA-Reaper's payload and SMB share with another execution method that is not built in to LSA-Reaper such as Impacket's smbexec.py.

+-ap - ap is an optional argument

 ## Examples
 ```